vsueiro/cim102/2022/Fall/README.md

 ---|---
 Vinicius Sueiro | hi@vsueiro.com

-Last updated on Nov 30, 2022.
+Last updated on Dec 7, 2022.
 This document is subject to change.

 ## Syllabus
 The document was made available via Blackboard.